cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw cbci_controller_c_windows_node_build)
    ```

-The first build for a new windows image container takes up to 10 min to run.
-Subsequent builds will take seconds.
+The first build for a new Windows image container takes up to 10 minutes to run; subsequent builds should take seconds to run.

 7. Right after triggering the builds, issue the following to validate pod agent provisioning to build the pipeline code: